-In practice, societies have three possible options – produce people, import people, or substitute for people (Webster and Ivanov, 2020).
-Producing people through the natural biological process is probably the best strategy in the long term but time is required (at least 35-40 years) before this strategy will have any significant impact on the labour market.
-Importing people through immigration is an easy short-term solution, but it may cause social, cultural, and religious tensions between the immigrants and the local population.
+In practice, societies have three possible options – produce people, import people or substitute for people (Webster and Ivanov, 2020).
+Producing people through the natural biological process is probably the best strategy in the long term but time is required (at least 35–40 years) before this strategy will have any significant impact on the labour market.
+Importing people through immigration is an easy short-term solution, but it may cause social, cultural and religious tensions between the immigrants and the local population.
 Substituting for people as a production factor for automation is a politically correct solution that many societies and companies are looking for.
 In practice, because of low fertility rates, companies will be forced to use automation technologies, not because they want them, but because there are too few human employees in the labour market.
 In this sense, automation technologies will have not only an enabling (enhancement) and substitution effect on current employees, they will also have a compensating effect on future employees who would never have entered the labour market because they had never been born.
 Automation technologies will compensate for unborn children!

 Recommendations

 I have several recommendations which the author might find useful in a revised edition of the book.
 First, the book would benefit if it provided a conceptual framework in the form of a concept map to show the relationships among technology, skills, enabling (enhancement) and substitution effects, the exact mechanism of enhancement/substitution, and so on.
 This would make it easier to follow the thinking of the author.
-This conceptual framework might be complemented by a table summarising the key issues – key technologies that drove the revolution, key ways in which these technologies enhanced or substituted human employees, who were the main winners and losers of technological change, key political/social/economic outcomes of technological change, and other relevant issues.
-This would allow the reader to compare the essence, drivers, and outcomes of the technological changes and would improve the pedagogical value of the book.
+This conceptual framework might be complemented by a table summarizing the key issues – key technologies that drove the revolution, key ways in which these technologies enhanced or substituted human employees, who were the main winners and losers of technological change, key political/social/economic outcomes of technological change and other relevant issues.
+This would allow the reader to compare the essence, drivers and outcomes of the technological changes and would improve the pedagogical value of the book.

-Second, the book would be enriched with examples outside Britain and the US.
+Second, the book would be enriched by examples outside Britain and the US.
 The book is very focused on the history of Britain and the US.
 It is true that the first industrial revolution started in Britain and that the US is currently the largest economy and at the technological forefront.
-However, the economic history of other countries in Europe (Germany, France, the former Soviet Union, etc.), Asia (China, Japan, Taiwan, South Korea, etc.), Latin America (Mexico, Brazil) would provide useful insights on the impact of technologies on labour, social (in)equality, capital accumulation, and political power.
+However, the economic history of many other countries – in Europe (Germany, France, the former Soviet Union), Asia (China, Japan, Taiwan, South Korea), Latin America (Mexico, Brazil) – would provide useful insights on the impact of technologies on labour, social (in)equality, capital accumulation and political power.